How a vivid dream led Jordanian refugee to Mount Everest

 Promoting a tolerant, peaceful message

-During his quest to complete the grand slam, Salameh became increasingly religious and he says his explorations are motivated by a desire to inspire other Muslims.
+During his quest to complete the Grand Slam, Salameh became increasingly religious and he says his explorations are motivated by a desire to inspire other Muslims.

 "It's not about me going and being the first, it's more about me going and delivering a message," he says.